prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/07_Campaign_Notes/Past_Campaigns/into-deep-green-skull-garden.md

 ---
-type: story
+type: past-campaigns
-id: bb:story:skull-garden-black-river
+id: bb:story:deep-green:skull-garden
-name: The Skull Garden of the Black River
+name: The Deep Green - Part 1
 summary: 'Sy, Franklin, and Pinch journey upriver aboard Rupert’s chartered fishing boat.
 Guided by Strange Bones, they reach a ruined barricade where the river is blocked and must continue on foot.
 On the sandy bank lies the Skull Garden, where